hfg-gmuend/1819-designing-systems-using-voice/tutorials/speech_recognition-with-html5-and-javascript/ReadMe.md

 **Vue.js**

 Is a client-based JavaScript web framework that can be used to build both small and large client applications.
 It offers versatile functions and continuous development, but also stable APIs.
-According to the developers, Vue.js is easier to learn than Angular JS [Angular JS](https://angularjs.org/) because the API is simpler.
+According to the developers, Vue.js is easier to learn than [Angular JS](https://angularjs.org/) because the API is simpler.
 All you need is knowledge in JavaScript and HTML.
 An illustrative documentation for learning Vue.js is available at https://vuejs.org/

 Tutorial Link: https://www.youtube.com/watch?v=DBADrF0C2ls